-In this boiling process, water in the boiling butter gets evaporated and gradually the milky portion of the butter, including lactose and casein, started getting gradually removed.
+In this boiling process, water in the boiling butter gets evaporated and the milky portion of the butter, including lactose and casein, started getting gradually removed.

 A fixed temperature is maintained so that moisture gets constantly evaporated.

-This melting process also produces a lot of froth on the top surface of the boiling mass and it has to be removed constantly with a perforated scoop.
+This melting process also produces a lot of froth on the top surface of the boiling mass, and it has to be removed constantly with a perforated scoop.
 Gradually, the froth production gets limited as the moisture part of the boiling mass gets slowly reduced.

-Once the entire moisture content is removed from the boiling ghee butter, temperature has to be abruptly controlled.
+Once the entire moisture content is removed from the boiling ghee butter, the temperature has to be abruptly controlled.

-Completion of this clarified butter manufacturing is indicated by spontaneous appearance of effervescence.
+Completion of this clarified butter manufacturing is indicated by the spontaneous appearance of effervescence.
 In this phase, curd particles get gradually browned.